airbreather/Evercoin/WARTS.md

 1. Too much repetition in translating byte arrays to/from BigInteger.
     -   A specialized struct should encapsulate this.
-1. The version of Rx I use is technically released under a restrictive license.
-    -   It's possible to just pull in the Apache-licensed source and build it myself.
 1. ITransaction.LockTime requires the caller to know magical things in order to use it appropriately.
     -   A specialized struct should encapsulate this.